This article contains affiliate links.

-The first casino to open in Macau was the Venetian.
+The first casino to open on the Cotai Strip in Macau was the Venetian.
 If you have been to Las Vegas, you will recognise the same architecture and design.
 The complex is filled with restaurants and shops, beyond the large casino gambling area.
 At The Venetian you can marvel at the large fountains and take a gondola along the canals, complete with a gondolier.
-Tacky?
-Maybe, but fun if you are in the right frame of mind.
+Fun if you are in the right frame of mind.

 2. The Wynn’s Tree of Prosperity

 Another one of the first casinos to open in Macau is the Wynn.
 It is as flash as all the rest but it has an interesting Tree of Prosperity sculpture that is gold plated.

 3. Hác Sá Beach

 Hác Sá (Black Sand) is Macau’s most popular beach.
 The sand is blackish in colour which makes it less appealing, but it is actually quite clean.
 Summer months see lifeguards on duty and you can rent parasols for MOP$60 a day with a deposit.

 This incredible show in The City of Dreams was created by Cirque du Soleil extraordinaire Franco Dragone and takes place on a stage that goes from dry to completely underwater, with high dives, acrobats, swimming, gymnastics and theater.
 It’s stunning and a must-see when you are in Macau.
 Tickets for the show can also be bought in conjunction with many offers and promotions, including stays at luxury hotels in The City of Dreams like The Hyatt for a marginal amount (sometimes the price of the tickets is more than the price of the hotel night alone) so do check their website out.